dustalov/evalica/README.md

 >>> agg_bt = BradleyTerry(n_iter=100).fit_predict(df)
 ```

-Evalica is not bound to the specific column names, reducing the potentially expensive operation to build a data frame, while remaining fully compatible with NumPy and pandas.
+Evalica is not bound to the specific column names, reducing the potentially expensive operation of building a data frame, while remaining fully compatible with NumPy and pandas.

 ```python
 >>> import pandas as pd